An idea was to have a Google Auth/2FA TOTP Client running on all Android-bound phones and watches. It includes:

 Pic 6.
 Backup and Restore

-By default, restore logic will use an encrypted backup and password will be required to decrypt the accounts and to verify a signature created by a backup.
-You can use plain unencrypted backup by checking “Don’t use encryption” switch, but that option is strongly discouraged.
-If you want your app to remember the password, use “Remember password” switch.
+By default restore logic will try to create an encrypted backup and password will be required to decrypt the accounts and to verify a signature created by a backup.
+You can use plain unencrypted backup by unchecking “Encrypt backup” option in Settings, but that option is strongly discouraged.
+If you want your app to remember the password, use “Remember password” option in Settings.

-A button located in the right part of “Accts on Gear” box could be used to restore phone’s accounts directly from a gear device.
+A button located below “From Watch” title can be used to restore phone’s accounts directly from a watch.